hashtaggeeks/jekyll-website/_posts/2019-08-01-pandas-dataframe-index.md

 <h3 style="padding-top: 60px; margin-top: -40px;">Reindex pandas dataframe</h3>

-Reindexing (**pandas.DataFrame.reindex**) will change the DataFrame row and column labels.
+Re-indexing (**pandas.DataFrame.reindex**) will change the DataFrame row and column labels.
 To reindex means to conform the data to match a given set of labels along a particular axis.

-Reindexing conform DataFrame to new index with optional filling logic, placing NA/NaN in locations having no value in the previous index.
+Re-indexing conform DataFrame to new index with optional filling logic, placing NA/NaN in locations having no value in the previous index.
 A new object is produced unless the new index is equivalent to the current one and copy=False

 {% include jupyter-html.html
 input="index = [10,20,30,40]